petr-kalinin/progtexts2/python_basics_en/1_if.rst

     else:
         print("Not zero")

-The part "what to do if the condition is false" begins with ``else:`` (with colon!) and must have the same indent as the corresponding ``if``.
+The part "what to do if the condition is false" begins with ``else:`` (with a colon!) and must have the same indent as the corresponding ``if``.
-On the following lines you can type any instructions you wish, like under ``if``, with an extra indent.
+On the following lines you can write any instructions you wish, like under ``if``, with an extra indent.

 Example::